NMAK11003U Advanced Probability Theory 1 (VidSand1)

 - Type of assessment

-- Written examination, 3 hours under invigilationThe course has been selected for ITX exam at Peter Bangs Vej.
+- Written examination, 4 hours under invigilation---The course has been selected for ITX exam on Peter Bangs Vej.

 - Exam registration requirements